Discover how to apply for Part A & B Original Medicare in Texas or private options like Part C, Part D, or Medicare Supplement.

 Medicare is designed to provide and reduce the cost of healthcare services in the United States.
 It is a federal health insurance program.

-There were approximately 4.3 million Texans enrolled in Medicare.
+There were approximately 4.5 million Texans enrolled in Medicare.
 You’re not alone.
-If you meet the eligibility criteria, you’ll be joining the ranks of the 14% of Texans who are Medicare beneficiaries.
+If you meet the eligibility criteria, you’ll join the ranks of the 15% of Texans who are Medicare beneficiaries.